 The term financial advisor is often a catch-all phrase that can include many types of advisors providing financial services.
 However, there are differences in the advisors that fall into this catch-all bucket.
 Let’s look at two recognizable types of professionals in the industry – Insurance and Investment advisors.

-What do these type of professionals look like and how do you know which is best for your career?
+What do these types of professionals look like and how do you know which is best for your career?

 As an insurance agent, you are the intermediary that bridges the gap between insurance companies and policyholders.
 You will learn complex details of insurance policies and provide a suitable plan for your client’s needs.